St John Fisher Catholic Voluntary Academy: Extracurricular activities

 The school currently runs trips in Year 7 – bushcraft and team building, Year 9 retreat to Ampleforth and Ardeche outdoor ed in France, Year 9 Battlefields, Year 10 Lourdes and a ski trip for Year 11 and Sixth Form every other year.
 The Sixth Form also go to New York every other year.
 Visits to further and higher education take place from Year 9 upwards and other day visits take place to scientific, historical, religious or cultural places.

 The school holds academic and sports awards evening.
 At these evenings, pupils are presented with awards for outstanding achievement or effort within school or sport.
 The Sixth Form performs a Live Crib at Christmas and a Re-enactiment of the Crucifixion on Good Friday, both outside the United Reformed Church in Dewsbury.

-There are a wealth of sports clubs on offer to students with rugby league an area of excellence in the school.

-Uniform

-The school colours of black, grey, dark red and white are present in the uniform that consists of a black blazer and trousers, white shirt, school tie and black shoes for all.

 Sixth Form

-The Sixth Form is now in its 27th year.
-Although religious criteria apply to lower school admissions, the Sixth Form considers all applications and offers BTEC First Awards to those not achieving sufficient GCSE grades to study at A-Level.
+Although religious criteria apply to lower school admissions, the sixth form considers all applications and offers BTEC First Awards to those not achieving sufficient GCSE grades to study at A-Level.
 Sixth Form A-Level curriculum includes the humanities, sciences, ITC, music, visual arts and design, PE, and Business Studies.
 Particular to St John Fisher at A-Level is Theology, Theatre Studies, Psychology and Law.

-The Sixth Form is also responsible for electing the male and female School Presidents.